gnanesh-16/gnaneshblog/_posts/2025-11-05-JSONC-The Little Format That Could (Maybe).markdown

 JSONC only adds comments.
 It doesn't fix trailing commas.
 It doesn't allow unquoted keys.
 If we're going to create a new format anyway, why not fix everything?
 Trailing commas make code easier to maintain.
 You can add or remove items without worrying about comma placement.
 Git diffs look cleaner.
 But JSONC doesn't support them.

 ### Converting JSONC to JSON Is Awkward
 There's a tool called [JSMin](https://www.crockford.com/jsmin.html){:target="_blank"} (by Douglas Crockford) that can strip comments from JSONC and convert it to plain JSON.
 But it's not as simple as you'd think.
 Because JSONC uses `//` and `/* */` for comments (the same syntax as code), a converter needs to be a full JSON parser.
 It has to understand context to avoid accidentally removing something important.
-If JSONC had chosen a simpler comment syntax—like `#` in the first column—conversion would be trivial.
+If JSONC had chosen a simpler comment syntax, like `#` in the first column, conversion would be trivial.
 You could do it with a single line of bash:

 {% highlight bash %}
 <input.jsonc grep -v '^#' >output.json